MaeumGaGym/MindGymKit/README.md

     // Message explaining why the app requested permission to save samples to the HealthKit store.
     Privacy - Health Update Usage Description 🦾
     ```

+`⚠️ Don't forget to fill in the value ⚠️`